-National Puzzle Day is here!
-You could celebrate by doing your favourite jigsaw, tackling a crossword or, better still, taking on one of our Science Oxford Challenges.
+National Puzzle Day is usually celebrated in January, but why not have a go all year round!
+Try doing your favourite jigsaw, tackling a crossword or, better still, taking on one of our Science Oxford Challenges.

-Why not try a great selection of puzzle activities to try at home or at school put together by our friends at Science Sparks and the Primary Science Teaching Trust.
+A great selection of puzzle activities to try at home or at school was put together by our friends at Science Sparks and the Primary Science Teaching Trust.
 You can use materials found around the home or classroom.
 Don’t forget to share with us @ScienceOxford and @ScienceSparks and @pstt_whyhow and use #ScienceFromHome!
 Find out more here.

 Science Oxford Puzzle Challenge

 We have two more puzzles for you to try at home or at school suggested by the Science Oxford Centre team: The Handcuff Puzzle and The Number Triangle Puzzle.

 Challenge: Without taking the handcuffs off your hands, can you and your partner separate yourselves from each other?